 Oscar Leon grew up in the Chicagoland area with a lifelong deep appreciation of arts.
 At age eighteen, he studied the art of oil painting at the Palette & Chisel Academy of Fine Art.

 He also studied with Susan Clinard, a figurative sculptor.
-He currently works and studies with Omri Amrany and Julie Rotblatt Amrany at the Fine Art Studio of Rotblatt Amrany in Highwood, Illinois.
+Leon currently works and studies with Omri Amrany and Julie Rotblatt-Amrany at Fine Art Studio of Rotblatt-Amrany in Highwood, Illinois.
 After two years of intensive studies, he became an instructor at the Studio School.
-While at Fine Art Studio of Rotblatt Amrany, Oscar learned the trades of metal fabrication and mold making, which allowed him to create large-scale armatures and complete molds for Studio projects.
+While at Fine Art Studio of Rotblatt-Amrany, Leon learned the trades of metal fabrication and mold making, which allowed him to create large-scale armatures and complete molds for Studio projects.

-In addition, Oscar continues to assist on numerous large-scale public art projects and instructs sculpture students at the studio.
+In addition, Leon continues to assist on numerous large-scale public art projects and instructs sculpture students at the studio.